DT8021 Ed 2016

 The practical assignment (called "project" henceforth) is about Test-Driven Development of a communication protocol between two processor boards for an autonomous vehicle.
 One processor board, henceforth called Arduino, is connected to sensors and periodically sends through a USB channel to the other processor, called Odroid, 3 values concerning wheel torque, distance measured by the ultrasonic sensor and distance measured by the infrared sensor.
 The other processor is connected to the servo and periodically sends through a USB channel to the first processor speed and steering angle.

 We develop the protocol at the Arduino side as a Java class in a test-driven fashion and integrate it with a mocked USB channel and Odroid.
 Subsequently, we build and test a simple command-line interface that sends and receive messages that makes call to the send interfaces on either sides and periodically reads the received values on the other side.
 Finally, we make a model of the protocol and model check its correctness.

 From the testing and verification perspective, the project comprises the application of the following techniques:

 - gathering coverage metrics using EclEmma (or similar tools),

 - integration testing, including developing stubs using Mockito (or similar tools),

 - model checking using Uppaal, and

 - UI testing using the Sikuli tool.

-This is a group project that is to be carried out in groups of 3.
-You need to have formed your groups and emailed your group structure to the lecturer by Thursday March 30 at 17:00; please put '[DT8021] Group Registration' in the subject line of your email.
+This is a group project that is to be carried out in groups of 2.
+You need to have formed your groups in GUL and emailed your group structure to the lecturer and both instructors by Thursday January 18 at 17:00; please put '[DT8021] Group Registration' in the subject line of your email.

 As a general principle, when you find an ambiguity in the requirements, make a reasonable assumption and document it clearly in your report.